DCC-EX/dcc-ex.github.io/docs/throttles/software/dcc-commander.rst

 - Configurable product settings to allow customization of software momentum, visible throttle count, and other application features
 - Help page to simplify usage of DCC Commander
 - Free, full-featured product, available to use for 3 hours after watching an advertisement.
 Alternately, you can subscribe (either Monthly or Annually) to remove advertisements

+You can find it in the App Store: `DCC Commander <https://apps.apple.com/us/app/dcc-commander/id6498150761>`_ |EXTERNAL-LINK|

 DCC Commander Subscription: